MicrosoftDocs/entra-docs/docs/identity/app-provisioning/functions-for-customizing-application-data.md

 **Example 2: Don't flow an attribute if the expression mapping evaluates to empty string or null** <br>
 Let's say the SuccessFactors attribute *prefix* is mapped to the on-premises Active Directory attribute *personalTitle* using the following expression mapping: <br>
 `IgnoreFlowIfNullOrEmpty(Switch([prefix], "", "3443", "Dr.", "3444", "Prof.", "3445", "Prof. Dr."))` <br>
 The above expression first evaluates the [Switch](#switch) function.
-If the *prefix* attribute doesn't have any of the values listed within the *Switch* function, then *Switch* returns an empty string and the attribute *personalTitle* is not included in the provisioning flow to on-premises Active Directory.
+If the *prefix* attribute doesn't have any of the values listed within the *Switch* function, then ** returns an empty string and the attribute *personalTitle* is not included in the provisioning flow to on-premises Active Directory.

 ---
 ### IIF